 Beyond three years of college study the student must maintain at least a 2.0 cumulative grade point average through graduation.

-All GPA calculations for probation and disqualification are exclusive of military science courses.
 Students who have been academically disqualified may apply for readmission to the University only through the Registrar's Office and must complete the Petition for Reinstatement to study at the University.